 Who Reads Innovation Abstracts?

-- Innovation Abstracts are original thought pieces and do not have to include citations in the text nor a reference or bibliographic section at their conclusion.
+- Innovation Abstracts are original thought pieces and do not have to include citations in the text or a reference or bibliographic section.

 - Innovation Abstracts are written for faculty, counselors, and academic administrators.

-- Innovation Abstracts should be clear, jargon-free, and include definitions of special terms.
+- Innovation Abstracts should be clear, jargon-free, and include definitions of any special terms.

-- Innovation Abstracts should have the potential for easy and inexpensive application in a a wide variety of disciplines.
+- Innovation Abstracts explain strategies, programs, and projects that have the potential for easy and inexpensive application across a wide variety of disciplines.

 - Innovation Abstracts published by NISOD cannot be submitted to other places of publication; however, they can be developed into new pieces and submitted elsewhere.